jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 >
 ```

 Please be aware that variable _ (underscore) is overwritten in each REPL evaluation.
-So if you want to use the returned value in several times in REPL, you should first evacuate the value to another variable.
+So if you want to use the value in several times in REPL, you should first evacuate it to another variable.

 ```
 > query("SELECT Id, Name FROM Account WHERE Name LIKE 'P%'");